iac-factory/go-cobra-cli/README.md

     goreleaser release --clean
     ```

-1. Update local `Formula` to include the new tag.
-The following step is always required for private GitLab projects
+1. Update local `Formula` to include the new tag (only applicable for private GitLab projects)

     ```bash
     sed -i -e "s/using: GitDownloadStrategy/using: GitDownloadStrategy, tag: \"$(git tag --points-at HEAD)\"/g" ./dist/homebrew/Formula/go-cobra-cli.rb
     ```

-1. Copy the updated `Formula` to system clipboard
+1. Copy the updated `Formula` to system clipboard (only applicable for private GitLab projects)

     ```bash
     cat ./dist/homebrew/Formula/go-cobra-cli.rb | pbcopy
     ```

-1. Update the Homebrew Tap's *.rb file with clipboard's contents
+1. Update the Homebrew Tap's *.rb file with clipboard's contents (only applicable for private GitLab projects)

-1. Tap the repository using `git+ssh` protocol - if the repository is private, ssh access is required
+1. Tap the repository using `git+ssh` protocol (only applicable for private repositories)

     ```bash
-    # brew tap iac-factory/homebrew-taps git@github.com:iac-factory/homebrew-taps
+    brew tap iac-factory/homebrew-taps git@github.com:iac-factory/homebrew-taps
     ```

 1. Update the Cask if already established